 The problem with a brim, especially on PLA, is the difficulty to remove.
 We have had parts where the brim is far more difficult to remove cleanly than the parent support material.
 This has led us to change to a close “skirt” instead of a brim.

 Upon choosing “None” for the Platform adhesion type, click on the “…” for more options.
 We then change the line count to 10-15, the start distance to .01mm, and the minimal length to 250mm.
 This allows for a brim to only be on the outside of the print.
-You may have noticed that setting a brim on your print will also add it to center holes, which do not require such structure support.

 While the outside still requires post-processing to remove the close skirt, this saves a lot of time removing brim from the inner thin parts of the print.